 How to restart the economy during COVID-19!

-However, with GDP growth being projected at under 2 per cent, India needs to commence work to revive the economy by insulating itself from the vicious impact of the pandemic.
+But with the GDP growth being projected at under 2 per cent, India needs to commence work for economic reasons by insulating itself from the vicious impact of the pandemic.

 Is the government doing enough to handle the crisis?

-Construction and infrastructure can kickstart the economic engine
+Construction and Infrastructure can kickstart the economic engines

 But what about small businesses?